neilmangan/LIGO-site-policies/TermsOfService.md

 ### K. Miscellaneous

 #### 1. Non-Assignability
-LIGO may assign or delegate these Terms of Service and/or the [LIGO Privacy Policy](https://ADDURL), in whole or in part, to any person or entity at any time with or without your consent, including the license grant in Section D.4.
+LIGO may assign or delegate these Terms of Service and/or the [LIGO Privacy Policy](https://ADDURL), in whole or in part, to any person or entity at any time with or without your consent.
 You may not assign or delegate any rights or obligations under the Terms of Service or Privacy Statement without our prior written consent, and any unauthorized assignment and delegation by you is void.

 #### 2. Section Headings and Summaries
 Throughout this Agreement, each section includes titles and brief summaries of the following terms and conditions.
 These section titles and brief summaries are not legally binding.